xenify-io/litepaper/README.md

 ## ◽️ Proof of Burn

-  - A mechanism in which users burn tokens to demonstrate their commitment to the platform and receive rewards in return.
+  - A mechanism in which users burn tokens to demonstrate their commitment to the platform and receive equity in return.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)